Is governance data “good enough”? World leaders want more transparency, greater context

 In recent years, there has been a proliferation of rankings, indices, and assessments of country performance on governance issues such as corruption and transparency.
 Given the costs involved, producers want to understand whether and how governance data is being put to use to support reform champions, inform policy changes, and improve governance in countries around the world.
 Simply put, they wish to know the return on their investment.
 In addition, they are also interested in finding out how best to reach their audiences.

 Of the 3,000+ snap poll recipients, 514 leaders (17.6%) reported on which governance data sources they use, how important and helpful this information is in their work, and the specific attributes of the data that are more or less useful to them.
-In this blog post, we preview a few highlights from the snap poll results featured at length in our new report, When is Governance Data Good Enough?.
+In this blog post, we preview a few highlights from the snap poll results featured at length in our new report, In the Eye of the Beholder: When is governance data "good enough"?.

 Which governance data is perceived as most useful and why?